middlebury/middmedia/README.txt

 v.
 0.1.1 (2009-01-23)
 ----------------------------------------------------
-This release includes updates to Harmoni and the MiddMedia codebases needed to get this system running under PHP 5.1
+This release includes updates to Harmoni and the MiddMedia code-bases needed to get this system running under PHP 5.1

 ----